 Admissions counselors give applicants an overview of the College's academic programs and assist with the application process.
 Program directors are available for further academic counseling.
-Faculty Admission Committee recommendations are communicated to applicants create academic and professional development plans that build teamwork, leadership, and communication skills.
+Faculty Admission Committee recommendations are communicated to applicants

 Orientation - Just before each term begins, an Introductory Seminar provides group course advisement for new students and assistance with course registration.